 “He has been working really hard.
 He had a couple of deep landings today but you can see he has been hitting the gym pretty hard or else he doesn’t stick those landings.
 It was impressive riding,” Prem said.

 “He is also far above what I expected from him when we started out.
 It’s so hard for a 17-year-old to keep that patience knowing you have got the speed but you’re not always getting the results.

 “He was impressive and it was a well-deserved result.”

 In other results, the trio of Patmore, Handley and Pollard aiming to make their Paralympic Winter Games debuts next year all took positive steps towards that goal with their performances today.

 Handley fought hard before he was eliminated by Canadian bronze medallist Curtis Minard in the first sudden-death round, but Patmore and Pollard progressed.
 Patmore disposed of home-town hero Seung Hang Park while Pollard ended Great Britain’s Ben Moore’s campaign.
 Both riders then fell at the quarter-final stage.

 It was a steep learning curve for the emerging trio according to Prem, but an experience that will only hold them in better stead ahead of the Games beginning in 364 days.

 “It gives them a lot of drive seeing some of the other guys doing what they want to be able to do.
 But they understand that it takes a bit more time and we have another year to work on everything,” Prem said.

-Australia’s Para-snowboarders will compete their northern hemisphere season on Monday (March 13), when the IPC World Cup Finals for banked slalom will be decided.
+Australia’s Para-snowboarders will complete their northern hemisphere season on Monday, 13 March, when the World Cup Finals for banked slalom will be decided.

-Complete snowboard-cross results from the World Para Snowboard World Cup Finals, as well as updated rankings, can be found at www.worldparasnowboard.com.
+Complete snowboard-cross results from the World Para Snowboard World Cup Finals, as well as updated rankings, can be found here.